isrlab/isrlab.github.io/index.md

 3. P. Dutta & R. Bhattacharya, [Hypersonic State Estimation Using Frobenius-Perron Operator](https://arc.aiaa.org/doi/10.2514/1.52184), **AIAA Journal of Guidance, Control, and Dynamics**,Volume 34, Number 2, 2011.
 4. J. Fisher, R. Bhattacharya, [Linear Quadratic Regulation of Systems with Stochastic Parameter Uncertainties](https://www.sciencedirect.com/science/article/pii/S0005109809004622?via%3Dihub), **Automatica**, 2009.

-## Integrated Design & Engineering of Aerospace Systems
+## Unmanned Aerial Systems
-IDEAS is a multidisciplinary applied research initiative that integrates aerodynamics, structural design and flight control design in a single unified framework.
+Out lab has expertise in designing custom aerial platforms for various needs.
+Our research integrates aerodynamics, structural design and flight control design in a single unified framework.
 The objective is to develop next generation tools for rapid custom design of high confidence unmanned air vehicles for various industries including defense, oil & gas, and precision agriculture.
 The vision is to codesign much of the system engineering aspect by integrating state-of-the-art in computational fluid dynamics, structural mechanics, robust control theory, CAD software and 3D printing.
 The application focus is currently on aerospace systems, but can be extended to general autonomous systems.

 <img class="mySlides" src="images/ideas.png" style="display:block; margin:auto; width:100%;max-width:960px">